-An individual who is present in Gibraltar for at least 183 days in a tax year or more than 300 days in total during three consecutive tax years is deemed to be ordinarily resident in Gibraltar.
-"Present" means being in Gibraltar at any time during a 24-hour period commencing at midnight and whether or not accommodation is used.
-An individual who is ordinarily resident is taxable in Gibraltar on their worldwide income (subject to double-tax relief and to the exception for rental income, which is only taxable if the property is located in Gibraltar or is deemed in the nature of a trade).
+An individual who is present in Gibraltar for at least 183 days in a tax year, or more than 300 days in total during three consecutive tax years, is deemed to be ordinarily resident in Gibraltar.
+'Present' means being in Gibraltar at any time during a 24-hour period commencing at midnight and whether or not accommodation is used.
+An individual who is ordinarily resident is taxable in Gibraltar on their worldwide income (subject to double-tax relief and with the exception of rental income, which is only taxable if the property is located in Gibraltar or is deemed in the nature of a trade).
 An individual who is not ordinarily resident is only taxable on income from Gibraltar.
-The tax year runs from 1 July to 30 June and tax is payable on the actual taxable profits for the year.
-Individuals have the choice of being taxed under either an allowance based system or under a gross income based system, and will be assessed for tax under the system that results in the lower tax.
-Where a taxpayer is taxed under the gross income based system and their spouse is taxed under the allowance based system, restrictions apply on the allowances available to the spouse under the allowance based system.
+The tax year runs from July 1st to June 30th and tax is payable on the actual taxable profits for the year.
+Individuals have the choice of being taxed under either an allowance-based system or under a gross incomebased system, and will be assessed for tax under the system that results in lower tax.
+Where a taxpayer is taxed under the gross income-based system and their spouse is taxed under the allowance-based system, restrictions apply on the allowances available to the spouse under the allowance-based system.
 Different tax rates apply to income bands under both systems, but the result is that, for resident individuals, the effective (overall) tax rate never exceeds 25%.